Confrontation

 Genesis 12:15, Jasher 15:14-21

-And the Lord listened to the voice of Sarai, and the Lord sent an angel to deliver Sarai from the power of Pharaoh.
-And the king came and sat before Sarai and behold an angel of the Lord was standing over them, and he appeared to Sarai and said to her, “Do not fear, for the Lord has heard your prayer.”
+The Lord heard Sarai’s prayer and sent an angel to deliver her from Pharaoh.
+The king came and sat before Sarai, and the angel of the Lord stood over them.
+He appeared to Sarai and said, “Don’t be afraid.
+The Lord has heard your prayer.”

-And the king approached Sarai and said to her, “What is that man who brought you here?” and she said, “He is my brother.”
+The king asked Sarai, “Who is the man who brought you here?” and she answered, “He is my brother.”

 Pharaoh gives Abram much possessions